 This article was adapted from an assignment for an economics class I took in the Fall of 2019 as part of a horticulture degree program.
 The assignment was to find an article about an agricultural or food market and answer the question “Why did this market behave recently the way it did?”

-The market I chose was of-course the specialty market and the behavior was local markets in Brazil and Colombia competing with export markets for locally produced, quality coffee and the original article is Drinking Local – 25 Magazine, Issue 10.
+The market I chose was the specialty coffee market and the behavior was local markets in Brazil and Colombia competing with export markets for locally produced, quality coffee.
+The original article I started with is Drinking Local – 25 Magazine, Issue 10.

-If I had to sum up the paper I would say this: increasing local consumption of coffee creates and expands markets giving everyone in that market a bigger piece of the pie, especially the producers, who can use increased surpluses to improve their livelihoods, their production, etc.
+If I had to summarize my paper I would say this: increasing local consumption of coffee creates and expands markets giving everyone in that market a bigger piece of the pie, especially the producers who can use increased surpluses to improve their livelihoods, their production, etc.

-Because my original paper was quite dry and at times too technical for the blog, I’ve tried to expand on some of the specific terms a bit here and also made it a bit more approachable, but it’s still about economics.
+Because my assignment paper was quite dry and at times too technical (in economics) for the blog, I’ve expanded on some of the specific terms and also made it a bit more approachable, but it’s still about economics.
 Reader be warned.

 Historically, the best coffee produced by a country is exported for sale overseas in developed regions such as America and Europe.
 However, in Brazil and Colombia, premium coffee is being sold locally at a higher price than for which it could be exported (Partida, 2019).
 Why then, is local coffee so expensive in Brazil and Colombia?